Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Choose the Right Dryer Temperature

-In general, it’s airflow and not heat that helps your dog get dry.
+In general, airflow and not heat help your dog get dry.
 But temperature is still important because it keeps your dog comfortable.
 If your dog is already wet, she probably won’t appreciate cool air blowing in her face.
-But you don’t want to burn her either as dogs have thinner skin than humans.
-It’s best to start with whatever setting is just warmer than room temperature and be ready to warm it up if your dog starts shivering.
-If you are going to be blow-drying for a long time, switch briefly to cold air occasionally to avoid overheating your dog and dryer.
+But you don’t want to burn her, as dogs have thinner skin than humans.
+It’s best to start with whatever setting is warmer than room temperature and be ready to warm it up if your dog starts shivering.
+If you will be blow-drying for a long time, occasionally switch briefly to cold air to avoid overheating your dog and dryer.
 Take a break if needed.

 3. Up the Airflow